ArthurFerreiraRodrigues/ArthurFerreiraRodrigues/README.md

 <h1 align='left'>
   Welcome To My GitHub Profile <img src="assets/giphy.gif" width="45" />
 </h1>
-This is my personal profile, most of its content are academic related
+This is my personal profile, most of its contents are academic related

 ## About me
 - My name is Arthur Ferreira Rodrigues